Blockchain

 --host 127.0.0.1 --port 5432 --username nautilus --password pass --database nautilus \

---concurrency 1Verify by counting rows in these tables:
+--concurrency 1Verify by counting rows in:

 pool_swap_eventpool_liquidity_eventpool_collect_eventpool_flash_eventpool_fee_protocol_update_eventpool_fee_protocol_collect_eventpool_snapshotpool_positionpool_tick